Takeda Pharmaceutical Company: Further expansion and research (2011–present)

 In January 2020, Takeda announced a research partnership with the Massachusetts Institute of Technology (MIT) to advance discoveries in artificial intelligence and health.
 The MIT-Takeda Program is housed in the MIT Jameel Clinic, and is led by Professor James J. Collins, with a steering committee led by Professor Anantha P. Chandrakasan, dean of the MIT School of Engineering, and Anne Heatherington, senior vice president and head of Data Sciences Institute (DSI) at Takeda.
 In March 2020, Takeda announced that it has entered into an exclusive agreement to divest a portfolio of non-core products in Latin America to Hypera S.A. for a total value of $825 million.

 In March 2021, the company announced it would acquire Maverick Therapeutics, Inc. and its two major programs TAK-186 (MVC-101) in trials for the treatment of EGFR-expressing tumours and TAK-280 (MVC-280) for use in the treatment of patients with B7H3-expressing tumors.
 In October, they acquired GammaDelta Therapeutics and its gamma delta (γδ) T cell immunotherapy programme.

 In January 2022, Takeda announced it would exercise its option to acquire Adaptate Biotherapeutics and its antibody-based γδ T cell technology, reuniting Adaptate and its former parent company, GammaDelta Therapeutics, in a single organisation.
 In December of the same year, the company announced it would acquire Nimbus Lakshmi, Inc. and its lead compound NDI-034858 which is an allosteric TYK2 inhibitor for the treatment of various autoimmune diseases, from Nimbus Therapeutics, LLC for up to $6 billion.

 In February 2024, Takeda Pharmaceutical gained approval from the FDA for Eohilia, the first oral approval for allergic inflammation of the esophagus for patients 11 years and older.
 At the time of the announcement, the treatment Dupixent from Sanofi and Regeneron was the only alternative.

 In May 2024, Takeda announced it would be laying off 641 employees based in Massachusetts between July 2024 and March 2025 as part of a restructuring.
 It was expected to affect 495 people based in Cambridge and 146 people in Lexington.

 In October 2025, Takeda signed an $11.4 billion deal with China's Innovent Biologics to help the company accelerate the development of immuno-oncology and antibody-drug conjugate cancer therapies.
 The deal includes a $1.2 billion upfront payment from Takeda.

+In May 2026, Takeda announced layoffs of 4,500 roles across its global operations.